cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/http3.md

 ## Browser limitations

-The following browsers are incompatible with HTTP/3 inspection:
+The following browsers do not support HTTP/3 inspection:

 - Google Chrome
 - Safari